alvr-org/ALVR/wiki/Installation-guide.md

 If you want to get new features early or you want to help with testing you can install a nightly version.

 Download the latest nightly streamer [here](https://github.com/alvr-org/ALVR-nightly/releases/latest).
-Download the latest nightly client from Sidequest ([Quest version](https://sidequestvr.com/app/2281), [Go version](https://sidequestvr.com/app/2580)).
+Download the latest nightly client from Sidequest ([download](https://sidequestvr.com/app/2281)).

-Since nightly releases can be unstable, for maximum compatibility always use matching versions for PC and headset.
+Since nightly releases can be unstable, always use matching versions for PC and headset.
 They are updated once a day.

-### Microphone streaming
+### Windows microphone streaming

 To use the microphone you need to install the [VB-CABLE driver](https://vb-audio.com/Cable/).
 Set "CABLE Output" as the default microphone.
 Then you can enable the microphone in the ALVR setting, leave "Virtual microphone input" to Default.

-### Connect headset and PC on separate networks

-Check out the guide [here](https://github.com/alvr-org/ALVR/wiki/ALVR-v14-and-Above).

 ### Use ALVR together with third-party drivers